 Health care is the top industry in Knoxville, and schools like Remington College, Ross Medical Education Center and Pellissippi State Community College offer degree programs that can lead to a career in the health care industry.

 Johnson College offers two-year degree programs in business administration and public health, both of which can lead to high-paying careers in Knoxville, and the Tennessee College of Applied Technology may offer programs suitable for work in the professional, scientific and technical services industry.

-Trade Schools in Knoxville:
+Trade and Technical Schools in Knoxville: